 - Click the panel menu for the Project panel, and choose Metadata Display.
 Select the check box for any heading you would like to appear.

-- Click into the Filter Bin Content box, and start typing the name of the clip you are looking for.
-Adobe Premiere Pro hides any clips that don’t match and displays those that do.
+- Click the Find box, and start typing the name of the clip you are looking for.
+Premiere Pro hides any clips that don’t match and displays those that do.

 - Click the New Bin button at the bottom of the Project panel.
 Or, go to the File menu and choose New > Bin.
 Or, right-click a blank area in the Project panel and choose New Bin.
-Or, press Ctrl+/ (Windows) or Command+/ (Mac OS).
+Or, press Ctrl+B (Windows) or Command+B (Mac OS).
 You can also drag and drop clips onto the New Bin button on the Project panel.

 - The spacebar plays and stops.
 J, K, and L can be used like a shuttle controller to play backward and forward, and the arrow keys can be used to move one frame backward or one frame forward.

-- Right-click the clip you want to change, and choose Modify > Audio Channels.
+- In the Project panel, right-click the clip you want to change, and choose Modify > Audio Channels.
 Choose the correct option (usually by selecting a preset), and click OK.